gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 then strode back to the sandbank.
 "Ambient illumination levels will decrease significantly in the near future.
 Your optical sensors are not calibrated for low-light conditions.
-It will be safer if you return to--- to--- to---"
+It will be safer if you return to— to— to—"

 It froze.
 Its lenses rotated one way and then the other.